Richard-Burd/front-end-portfolio-project/README.md

    <img class="hazmat-icon" src="src/images/HAZMAT.svg" title="hazmat-icon"><!--(palletBuilder9) -->
 </div>
 ```
-Here I've added the ```palletBuilder``` numbering on the right-hand side of the HTML, and once I have this on one of my computer monitors, I can use the other monitor to fill out each ```palletBuilder```variable in the Javascript file so it has everything it needs to properly render.
+Here I've added the ```palletBuilder``` numbering on the right-hand side of the HTML, and once I have this on one of my computer monitors, I can use the other monitor to fill out each ```palletBuilder```variable in the JavaScript file so it has everything it needs to properly render.

-Here is a schematic diagram showing the architecture down to the Ruby method / Javascript function level of detail:
+Here is a schematic diagram showing the architecture down to the Ruby method / JavaScript function level of detail:
 <a href="https://imgur.com/8MgRbQK"><img src="https://i.imgur.com/8MgRbQK.jpg" title="source: imgur.com" /></a>
-I've gone ahead and divided the Javascript into three separate layers within the stack; a ***fetch*** layer for communicating with the Rails API, a ***DOM manipulation*** layer for rendering HTML into the browser, and an ***object models*** layer to act as an intermediary when necessary.&nbsp;Each layer has its own Javascript file.
+I've gone ahead and divided the JavaScript into three separate layers within the stack; a ***fetch*** layer for communicating with the Rails API, a ***DOM manipulation*** layer for rendering HTML into the browser, and an ***object models*** layer to act as an intermediary when necessary.&nbsp;Each layer has its own JavaScript file.

 ## Project File Structure
 ```
 front-end-portfolio-project